pyeventsourcing/eventsourcing/README.md

 context manager, which closes the application at the end of the block, closing the persistence subscriber and unsubscribing its event handlers.

-With an instance of the example application, call the factory method register_new_entity() to register a new entity.
+With an instance of the example application, call again the factory method register_new_entity() to register a new entity.
+This time, the application's persistence subscriber will store the 'Created' event published by the factory.

 You can update an attribute of the entity by assigning a new value.
-This time, the application's persistence subscriber will store the attribute changed event.
-You can now use the entity ID to retrieve the registered entity from the repository.
-You will see the new attribute value persists across instantiations of the entity.
+The persistence subscriber will store the attribute changed event published by the
+@attribute decorator.
+You can now use the ID of the entity returned by the factory method to retrieve the registered entity from the repository.
+The attribute values are now persistent.

 Finally, discard the entity.
 Observe that the repository's dictionary like interface raises a Python key error whenever an attempt is made to get an entity